 The Labor Peace Act flow chart for the Colorado union recognition process under current law for the private sector.

 CCLP proudly SUPPORTS SB25-005 and the worker protections it advances.
+Update 3/13/2025: SB25-005 passed the House Business Affairs & Labor Committee and was referred unamended to the House Appropriations Committee.

-SB25-008: Strengthening the Necessary Documents Program
+SB25-008: Adjust Necessary Document Program

-The Necessary Documents Program was made permanent by Senate Bill 21-018 and is currently funded at $300,000 per year from the Colorado’s General Fund.
+The Necessary Document Program was made permanent by Senate Bill 21-018 and is currently funded at $300,000 per year from the Colorado’s General Fund.
 The current funding falls short of meeting the true need.
 Social service providers routinely run out of vouchers to distribute to clients in need, and in some cases spend thousands covering the costs out of pocket.
 The program also poses administrative challenges, including the complicated program structure, delayed voucher transfers, and rigid identity verification standards.
 Additionally, vouchers are time-limited, remaining valid for only 30 days after distribution to a client, making the utilization rate extremely low, at roughly 30%.

 Senate Bill 25-008, sponsored by Senator Cathy Kipp and Representative Meg Froelich, would eliminate the need for physical vouchers, allowing eligible individuals to access ID documents directly at the point of service.
 Learn more on the SB25-008 Fact Sheet (pdf, updated January 9.)

 CCLP proudly SUPPORTS strengthening Colorado’s Necessary Documents Program.
+Update 2/12/2025: Passed Senate Health & Human Services and onto Senate Appropriations.

 More than 300,000 Coloradans have limited English proficiency, representing 5% of the state’s population.
 Access to government information in one’s preferred language is critical to advancing equitable delivery of state programs and services.